Reproductive health and rights

 Sexual and reproductive health programs are an essential component of development.
 High quality programs are cost-effective and offer a broad range of benefits impacting development, such as reducing sexually transmitted infections, including HIV, unintended pregnancy, and maternal and child death.
 The global reluctance to invest fully in this area reflects discriminatory attitudes toward women, who bear the greatest burden of poor sexual and reproductive health.

-- What do we know about the impact of adolescent sexual activity, pregnancy and childbearing for girls’ life prospects?
-This research review by Margaret E. Greene and Thomas W. Merrick for the World Bank builds upon an earlier review for which the same authors received MacArthur Foundation support to review the connections between poor reproductive health and poverty.
+What do we know about the impact of adolescent sexual activity, pregnancy, and childbearing on girls’ life prospects?
+Margaret E. Greene and Thomas W. Merrick’s Poverty Reduction: Does Reproductive Health Matter for the World Bank builds on their earlier MacArthur Foundation-funded research exploring the links between poor reproductive health and poverty.

-- The State of World Population 2005: The Promise of Equality: Gender Equity, Reproductive Health and the MDGs (section on men & gender inequality)
+The State of World Population 2005: The Promise of Equality: Gender Equity, Reproductive Health and the MDGs (section on men & gender inequality)

-- The State of World Population 2004: The Cairo Consensus at Ten: Population, Reproductive Health and the Global Effort to End Poverty (section on men)
+The State of World Population 2004: The Cairo Consensus at Ten: Population, Reproductive Health and the Global Effort to End Poverty (section on men)

-- The State of World Population 2003: Making 1 Billion Count: Investing in Adolescents’ Health and Rights (2 chapters)
+The State of World Population 2003: Making 1 Billion Count: Investing in Adolescents’ Health and Rights (2 chapters)